craigalder/N741Hmwk7/Hmwk7AnswerKey.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##   4.455   6.638   6.936   6.902   7.215   9.423

-Let's make a plot of each of the predictions against the original values.
+Let's make a plot of each of the predictions against the original values. **NOTE:** I left off the predictions from the KNN model in the ensemble plot below.

 ``` r
 # define multiplot function